Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 2013-2014: Two years near zero

 2013: +0.90%.
 2014: +0.45%.
-Combined excess: -40.92% over two years.
-SPY returned +27.77% and +14.50% in those same years.
-HK's strategy was effectively in suspended animation while global equities rallied.
-The sectors selected.
-Real Estate and Communication Services, were facing structural headwinds: HK's real estate market was cooling under government cooling measures, and telecom competition was eroding margins.
+Combined excess vs the Hang Seng: -40.92% over two years.
+HK's strategy was effectively in suspended animation while the Hang Seng rallied.
+The sectors selected (Real Estate and Communication Services) were facing structural headwinds: HK's real estate market was cooling under government cooling measures, and telecom competition was eroding margins.
 The sentiment signal didn't find tradeable undervaluation.
 It found genuine fundamental weakness.

 2021-2023: Three years of persistent underperformance